Trump vows to protect U.S. intellectual property, without directly blaming China

 The Alliance for American Manufacturing, a group representing steel and other basic industries, welcomed Trump’s remarks on trade in his speech but called for actions to combat Chinese imports.

-“This speech won’t change China’s behaviour and defend American jobs.
+“This speech won’t change China’s behavior and defend American jobs.
 Only action will,” said AAM President Scott Paul, “It’s time for the president’s policies and actions to match his talk.”

 Reporting by Lesley Wroughton; Additional reporting by Michael Martina in Beijing; Editing by Peter Cooney and Nick Macfie